sifzerda/solitaire/README.md

+Consider making solitaire with Vue or Angular, or with help of Canvas API Vue may be easiest, apparently Angular has a bigger learning curve

 # Gamestack

 This is a personal project to create a react MERN stack app which has a number of simple games.
 These were built from scratch (i.e. no code derived from elsewhere) with ChatGPT help.